 Mining Relative Patterns.
-To conclude, we note that the computation of relative frequent patterns proceeds in a similar manner.
-The only difference is that each pattern p we begin the expansion process starting from p itself, and relative frequency (rather than just frequency) is computed similarly, but using the formula in Definition 3.4.
+To conclude we note that the computation of relative frequent patterns proceeds in a similar manner.
+The only difference is that each pattern p we begin the expansion process starting from p itself, and relative frequency (rather than just frequency) is computed in a similar manner, but using the formula in Definition 3.4.
 We omit the details for space constraints.